Dr. Michael D. Grant, M.D., F.A.C.S.

 Hormone Therapy (Anti-hormonal Therapy, Endocrine Manipulation)- Treatment of cancer by removing, blocking or adding hormones

-Lobular Carcinoma In Situ- A pre-malignant condition that forms in the lobules of the breast.
-This diagnosis puts the patient at higher risk for breast cancer in the future
+Lobular Carcinoma In Situ- A pre-malignant condition that forms in the lobules of the breast and puts the patient at higher risk for breast cancer in the future

-Lumpectomy- Surgical removal of the malignant tumor and a border (margin) of normal breast tissue.
-This procedure is then followed by radiation therapy.
-Lumpectomy can also be referred to as partial mastectomy, segmental segmental resection, excisional biopsy, or breast conserving surgery
+Lumpectomy- This is the surgical removal of the malignant tumor and a border (margin) of normal breast tissue followed by radiation therapy.
+Lumpectomy can also be referred to as partial mastectomy, segmental segmental resection, excisional biopsy, or breast conserving surgery.

-Lymphedema- Swelling in the arm or hand caused by the accumulation of excess fluid.
-This may occur from scarring of the lymphatic channels after surgery or radiation therapy
+Lymphedema- Swelling in the arm or hand caused by the accumulation of excess fluid that may occur from scarring of the lymphatic channels after surgery or radiation therapy

-Lymph Nodes- Bean-shaped organs which act as filters of debris and cancer cells from the channels of the lymphatic system.
-These are located throughout the entire body and serve an immune function.
-The specific lymph nodes of interest related to breast cancer are located in the armpit (axillary), above the collar bone (supraclavicular), and underneath the breast bone (internal mammary)
+Lymph Nodes- These are bean-shaped organs which act as filters of debris and cancer cells from the channels of the lymphatic system.
+They are located throughout the entire body and serve an immune function.
+The specific lymph nodes of interest related to breast cancer are located in the armpit (axillary), above the collar bone (supraclavicular), and underneath the breast bone (internal mammary).

 3-D or Digital Mammogram- X-ray of the breast